KutayMendi/VALORANT-Agent-Image-Classifier/README.md

 # VALORANT-Agent-Image-Classifier
 This project is me messing around with training a simple image classifier on Valorant agents.
 I split it into two notebooks: the image processing first, then the ML model.
+My brother (Kubilay) assisted with programming the image processing section, the rest is me.

 Dataset
 -------